 (All the best words!)

 And I assumed his supporters were….well, pretty much the same, for the most part.
+(Not generally rich though, but lots of the rich ones too.)

 So, when John Oliver ridiculed Drumpf, I revelled in it.
 SNL skits?
 Loved them.